chazzka/clanekforest/clanek.md

 ### evaluate novelty tree

-# todo: adam ukaze s novym bodem Px
+# todo: adam ukaze s novym bodem Px, ukaz jen outlier / novelty
 The goal of the evaluation is to get the novelty value of a datapoint.
 The evaluation phasis starts with a constructed tree.
 The observed datapoint recursively traverses from the root down the tree up to the leaf so that: